LibrIT/passhport/docs/installation-and-configuration.rst

 Installation on Debian 8 or 9
 =============================

 The followings shows you how to install and run PaSSHport on Debian 8 (Jessie) or 9 (Stretch).
-We start from a minimal installation of Debian (available `here <http://www.debian.org>`), **with openssh-server and curl** packages installed.
+We start from a minimal installation of Debian (available `here <http://www.debian.org>`_), **with openssh-server and curl** packages installed.

 The easy, automated way
 -----------------------
-Before starting, please be aware that we wrote a script that will do all described below automatically.
-You can review it `here <https://raw.githubusercontent.com/Raphux/passhport/master/scripts_utils/passhport-install-script-debian-8-9.sh>`.
+You can review the installation script `here <https://raw.githubusercontent.com/Raphux/passhport/master/scripts_utils/passhport-install-script-debian-8-9.sh>`_.

-You can run it directly from command line (please ensure that curl is installed : ``apt install curl`` :
+You can run it directly from command line ( please ensure that curl is installed : ``apt install curl`` ):

 .. code-block:: none